rezaarezvan/AFA-Benchmark/README.md

 ```bash
 uv run scripts/pipeline/pretrain.py --method-name "zannone2019" --dataset cube AFAContext --split 1 2 --launcher <LAUNCHER> --device <DEVICE> --dataset cube AFAContext --dataset-alias tutorial-data --output-alias tutorial-pretrained
 ```
-where `<LAUNCHER>` should be replaced by either `basic` (if you run everything locally in sequence) or the name of the configuration file (without suffix) that you created in `conf/global/hydra/launcher/` if you plan to run everything on a cluster using Slurm.
+where `<LAUNCHER>` should be replaced by either `submitit_basic` (if you run everything locally in sequence) or the name of the configuration file (without suffix) that you created in `conf/global/hydra/launcher/` if you plan to run everything on a cluster using Slurm.

 ## Training